social-streets/the-slice/site-template/src/data/articles/massingham-chemist-sinclairs-pharmacy-covid-19.md

   - "features"
 featuredImage: "/images/Sinclair-Pharmacy-Roman-Road-2.jpg"
 author: "siva-thangarajah"
-excerpt: "‘One of our receptionists said “I’m really scared”, but we just have to put on our equipment and continue to treat our community members.
+description: "‘One of our receptionists said “I’m really scared”, but we just have to put on our equipment and continue to treat our community members.
 I think that frontline workers at the NHS do it, so we can do it too and do our part.’"
 ---

 Often the first port of call for worried patients, pharmacies have quietly been the unsung heroes of the high street.
 And during Covid-19, our local chemists are stepping up to take on an additional role caring for our community, advising worried patients and even selling protective equipment to NHS workers.